sjmikler/pytorch-symbolic/docs/quick_start.md

 ### Model for RGB images

 1. Get your symbolic inputs.
-You can specify or skip batch size.
+You can specify the batch size.
 There are a few ways to do it:
 	* `inputs = Input(shape=(C, H, W))`
 	* `inputs = Input(shape=(B, C, H, W), batched=False)`
 	* `inputs = Input(batch_shape=(B, C, H, W))`